Kartones/mazes-for-programmers-python-src/README.md

 ![](doc/sample_binary_tree.png)

-Depending on the pathfinding and coloring flags can draw the colored solution path or a "distance-colored map" from the center.
+Depending on the pathfinding and coloring flags combination can draw the colored solution path or a "distance-colored map" from the center.

 ![](doc/sample_colored_pathfinding.png)